MuckerMayhem/TestBot/README.md

 # TestBot

 A now somewhat but not really sooper dooper bot.
+This bot is currently a private bot designed specifically for one server, but this may change in the future.

 ## Current commands